samarthsingh1/data_insights/README.md

 Understanding and predicting consumer complaint outcomes is crucial for businesses and regulators.
 This project evaluates:
 - The **effectiveness of feature selection** in handling high-dimensional data.
 - The impact of **class imbalance solutions** on model fairness and accuracy.
+- The role of **feature scaling** in ensuring models perform optimally.
 - Comparative performance between **Logistic Regression** (linear) and **Random Forest Classifier** (non-linear).

 ---